Ray Ferguson: Early life

 Ferguson was born in Petersburg, Indiana, son of Major Levi Ferguson, a lawyer and postmaster, and Amelia Thomas.
 Ferguson graduated from embalming school in Indianapolis, Indiana in 1897, and in 1898 he accepted a position as an embalmer in Wichita, Kansas.
 In 1890, he moved to Kingman, Kansas to take a position as an embalmer there.
 The establishment he worked for was also a furniture store, and in 1891 he became a partner in the business, and the name changed to Ferguson & Co.
 Ferguson was also a member of the Masons.

 In 1893 Ferguson sold his share of the furniture/embalming business back to his partner.
 From 1893 to 1895, Ferguson managed a furniture store in Round Pond, Kansas.
 After an abortive attempt to begin a business in the mining boomtown of Cripple Creek, Colorado in 1896, Ferguson attended medical school in Kansas City, Kansas.
 He graduated from the Kansas City Medical College in the spring of 1899.
 After graduating medical school, he worked for a year as a surgeon at the German Hospital in Kansas City.
-When his year was up, he visited Nogales, Arizona, where he was offered a position as physician for the Southern Pacific Railway, which he accepted.
+When his year was up, he visited Nogales, Arizona, where he was offered a position as physician for the Southern Pacific Railroad, which he accepted.